-Bought a bunch of bottles of Vermouth on offer?
+Bought several bottles of Vermouth on offer?
 Great!
 But now you’re wondering:

-How long can I keep a bottle open for?
+How long can I keep a bottle open?
 Does Vermouth go bad?
 Where is the best place to store it?

 Here’s the good news: Vermouth lasts a pretty long time – around 3-4 years when unopened and kept in the right conditions (think cool and dark).
 More on that later.